nimblemachines/akai-lpd8/README.md

 for testing that Pd is getting input.
 You can see which channels the LPD8 is using, which note or controller is being used by a pad or knob, etc.

-`sysex-in-experiments` should perhaps be renamed, since it is past the point of experiments.

 `get-presets` does what it says.
 If you press the message boxes numbered 1 through 4, where it says "get preset #" in the upper-right of the patch, it will request each patch from the device and store it in a file.
 The patch